Let the platform do the work

 Overview

-SugarCloud instances have limits for their allowed storage and customers must manage their storage usage or they can purchase more.
+SugarCloud instances have limits for their allowed storage and customers must manage their storage usage to stay below the limit, or they can purchase more.
 Knowing how to manage your storage effectively can be challenging and this article will show what administrators can do to understand and address the issue.

-Before beginning, always download a backup or start in a sandbox.
+Before beginning, always download a backup of your Sugar instance or start in a sandbox.
 If you need help, contact Sugar Support or your account manager if you wish to purchase additional storage.
 For further information on SugarCloud storage, please review the SugarCloud Managed Storage Limits page.
-For more information on sandboxes please see the SugarCloud Sandboxes documentation.
+For more information on sandboxes, please see the SugarCloud Sandboxes documentation.

 Assessing Your Storage

 The first step to address storage concerns is to look at what your storage is and where the largest issues are.
-SugarCloud Insights is the perfect place to start, as it breaks your usage down by database and file system size.
+SugarCloud Insights is the perfect place to start, as it breaks your usage down by file system and database size.

 The file system shows all the uploaded files in your instance.
 This includes documents, attachments in notes, and email attachments.
 If your file system is large, you may want to download a backup and work with Support to delete older files (e.g., delete anything older than three years).
 However, you can also manage your emails and their attachments yourself.